-If application programs are written in several languages and an application program uses the TSWAP TSR to switch to a new application program written in a different language, special care must be taken that the task common data areas are defined in the same way in both programs.
-Then the new program will have acccess to the common data of the old program even though they are written in different languages.
+If application programs are written in several languages and an application program uses the TSWAP TSR to switch to a new application program written in a different language, special care must be taken that the task common data areas are defined in the same way in have access to the common data of the old program even though they are written in different languages.
 It is the responsibility of the programmer to see to it that the data definitions match.